 Day 3 – Shinjuku Gyoen

-Shinjuku Gyoen is a large park in Shinjuku, one of the most important cities in Tokyo.
-The park was originally privately owned.
-It was converted into an imperial garden towards the end of the Meiji period and has been open to the public since 1949.
+Shinjuku Gyoen is a large park in Shinjuku, one of Tokyo’s major districts.
+The park was originally privately owned before being converted into an imperial garden toward the end of the Meiji period.
+It has been open to the public since 1949.

 Highlights in Shinjuku Gyoen